 The Kansas Nursing Initiative was developed to address the growing nursing shortage in the state, providing needed resources to nursing education programs to enable them to increase their capacity of nursing students.

-Since 2004 both the U.S. Department of Labor and the Kansas Department of Labor have identified Registered Nursing (RN) as one of the top occupations in terms of job growth and an area where there is critical shortage.
-Responding to a request from the Legislative Budget Committee, the Regents submitted a report to the Governor and Legislature describing the resources required to increase the capacity of the state’s higher education system for educating registered nurses by 25 percent or 250 students.
 The 2006 Legislature responded by investing $3.4 million dollars in grant funds as part of a 10-year commitment to begin addressing four identified barriers to nursing education program expansion.
 These grant funds were made available to public postsecondary institutions with nursing programs through a competitive grant process and required matching funds from the institution.
-The three initial grant opportunities included the following:
+Beginning in FY2007, the three grant opportunities included:

 Today, subject to annual appropriation from the Legislature, $1.9 million is annually available to both public and privately funded educational institutions with registered nursing programs.
 Over the ten-year lifespan (July 2006 to June 2016) of this initiative, a total of $23 million will have been invested by the state to increase the education of additional registered nurses.

 |The Kansas Nursing Initiative Consolidated Report - Year Seven (pdf)|

 |The First Six Years Consolidated Report (pdf)|

 For assistance with this grant contact Connie Beene at 785-296-3421.